dibyajyoti0750/WanderLust/Rebuild It/step31.md

    - Modify `controllers/listings.js` to generate a low-resolution image URL.
    - Pass the modified URL to `edit.ejs`.
    - Use `originalImageUrl` in `edit.ejs` to display the optimized preview.

----

-### **Conclusion**

-With this implementation:

-- The edit page now shows a preview of the original listing image.
-- The preview image is optimized and loads faster.
-- The original image remains unchanged, and users can still upload a new one if needed.